|Nutritional Guidelines (per serving)|

 Pie crust cookies are hands down the easiest and simplest cookies you can make.
-With only five ingredients and very little effort, you can bake up a batch of absolutely delicious cinnamon sugar-filled cookies.
+With a handful of ingredients and very little effort, you can bake up a batch of absolutely delicious cinnamon sugar-filled cookies.
 They have all the buttery-flakiness of pie dough and the portability of a cookie.

 This recipe is the perfect way to use up leftover pie dough scraps.
 As you’re making all of your holiday pies this year, make sure to keep the extra trimmings.
 Combine them into a ball and roll them out into little cookies.
 We also included a simple icing recipe (only two ingredients!) to take these cookies to another level of sweetness.

 Make pie crust cookies with the kids.
 There isn’t any raw egg to worry about and hardly any mess.
 They will love spreading the butter with a pastry brush and dusting the top with cinnamon sugar.

 1 unbaked pie crust, about 4 ounces

 2 teaspoons whole milk

 Gather the ingredients.
 Preheat the oven to 350 F.